NEW ISRAEL FUND AUSTRALIA is delighted to invite you to a communal briefing with one of Israel's leading civil rights

 Please note: This event was originally arranged at Newtown Synagogue community hall with the prior approval of the President and Board of the Synagogue and consistently with halachic advice that there is no rule against having a speaker on Shemini Atzeret, especially on social justice, a main message of the Torah.
 The Synagogue Board, however, had accidentally overlooked their own standing policy against using the hall on yom tov.
 They offered alternative dates but none within our tight timeframe.
 NIF Australia is grateful to Newtown Synagogue for their principled support on many occasions and this particular event has therefore been moved to Annandale Neighbourhood Centre.

-We acknowledge the traditional custodians of the land on which our offices stand and we pay our respects to Elders past, present and emerging.
-We acknowledge the sorrow of the Stolen Generations and the impacts of colonisation on Aboriginal and Torres Strait Islander peoples.
-We also recognise the resilience, strength and pride of the Aboriginal and Torres Strait Islander communities.
+We acknowledge the traditional custodians of the land on which our offices stand and we pay our respects to Elders past and present.
+We also accept the invitation of the Uluru Statement from the Heart with gratitude.
+We acknowledge the sorrow of the Stolen Generations and the impacts of colonisation on Aboriginal and Torres Strait Islander peoples and recognise the resilience, strength and pride of the Aboriginal and Torres Strait Islander communities.
 Aboriginal and Torres Strait Islander peoples should be aware that this website may contain images or names of people who have since passed away.

 New Israel Fund Australia (ABN 70 151140 377) is registered as a public benevolent institution with the Australian Charities and Not-for-profits Commission.
 We are an independent organisation that works with the New Israel Fund to further equality, inclusion and democracy in Israel.
 All donations over $2 are tax deductible.